A mathematical treatment of bank monitoring incentives: Optimal contracting

 We now provide conditions under which the heuristic derivation of the previous section indeed corresponds to a solution of the original system of HJB equations \textrm{(\ref{HJB bis eq})}.
 Since we already solved the problem for $j=1$, we assume here that $j\geq 2$.
+Let us define